AWS Lambda: Specification

 Each AWS Lambda instance runs within a lightweight, isolated environment powered by Firecracker microVMs.
-These microVMs are initialized with a runtime environment based on Amazon Linux (Amazon Linux AMI or Amazon Linux 2), a custom Linux distribution developed by AWS.
+These microVMs are initialized with a runtime environment based on Amazon Linux (Amazon Linux AMI or Amazon Linux 2).
 Firecracker provides hardware-virtualization-based isolation, aiming to achieve near-bare-metal performance with minimal overhead.
 AWS claims that, unlike traditional virtual machines, these microVMs launch in milliseconds, enabling rapid and secure function execution with a minimal memory footprint.
 The Amazon Linux AMI is specifically optimized for cloud-native and serverless workloads, aiming to provide a lightweight, secure, and performant runtime environment.

 As of 2025, AWS Lambda supports Node.js, Python, Java, Go, .NET, Ruby and custom runtimes.

 Cold start performance and deployment considerations

 Rust and Go generally exhibit lower cold start times in AWS Lambda compared to Java and C# because they compile to native static binaries, eliminating the need for a virtual machine (JVM or .NET CLR) and reducing runtime initialization overhead.
 Go has some minimal runtime initialization, including garbage collection and goroutine management, but its impact on cold start time is relatively low.
 Rust, which is fully ahead-of-time (AOT) compiled and does not require a runtime, often achieves the lowest cold start latency among supported languages.

 Java and C# run on managed runtime environments, introducing additional cold start latency due to runtime initialization and Just-In-Time (JIT) compilation.
 However, modern optimizations have mitigated some of these challenges. .NET 7 and .NET 8 support Ahead-of-Time (AOT) compilation, reducing cold start times by precompiling code.
 Additionally, AWS Lambda SnapStart for Java 11 and 17 pre-warms and snapshots execution state, significantly decreasing cold start overhead for Java-based functions.
 Despite these optimizations, Rust and Go typically maintain lower cold start times due to their minimal runtime dependencies.

 In long-running workloads, JIT compilation in Java and .NET may improve execution speed through dynamic optimizations.
-However, this benefit is workload-dependent, and Rust’s AOT compilation often provides better performance consistency, particularly for CPU-bound tasks.
+However, this benefit is workload-dependent, and Rust's AOT compilation often provides better performance consistency, particularly for CPU-bound tasks.
 For short-lived Lambda invocations, Rust and Go generally maintain more predictable performance, as JIT optimizations may not have sufficient time to take effect.

 Historically, Rust and Go required additional effort in deployment due to cross-compilation and static linking challenges.
 Rust, in particular, often necessitates MUSL-based static linking for AWS Lambda compatibility.
 However, advancements in deployment tooling, including AWS Serverless Application Model (AWS SAM), GitHub Actions, and Lambda container images, have simplified this process.
 Go benefits from native static linking support, making its deployment process comparatively straightforward.
 AWS Lambda's support for container images further reduces runtime compatibility concerns, enabling the use of custom runtimes and dependencies.